keepandroidfree/keepandroidfree.github.io/index.md

 ## How you can help

+### Resist and refuse

-First, if you are an app developer, _**do not**_ sign up for the early access program, perform identity verification, or accept an invitation to the Android Developer Console.
+If you are an app developer, _**do not**_ sign up for the early access program, perform identity verification, or accept an invitation to the Android Developer Console.
 Respond (politely) to any invitation with a list of your concernes and objections.
 Discourage fellow app developers and organizations from signing up to the program.

-It is only through developer acquiescence that this takeover can possibly succeed.
+_It is only through developer acquiescence that this takeover can possibly succeed._

 ### Contact national regulators